Lazyphilosopher930/Logistic-Regression-with-a-Neural-Network-mindset-v5/README.md

 # Logistic-Regression-with-a-Neural-Network-mindset-v5
-All the Quizes and Assignments of this course.
+All the Assignments of this course.